|

 formed the 23 foot high right field wall during a baseball game.

-However, theses seats are pulled out, allowing the capacity to be
+However, theses seats were pulled out, allowing the capacity to be

 increased during football games.
-The dome roof consists of over
+The dome roof consisted of over

 ten acres of Teflon-coated fiberglass.
-It is the only
+It was the only

-air-supported dome and fans enter the park through revolving doors
+air-supported dome and fans entered the park through revolving doors

-that prevents the release of the air and keeps the dome
+that prevented the release of air and kept the dome

 upright.
-In order to remain inflated, the roof requires 250,000 cubic feet of air pressure per
+In order to remain inflated, the roof required 250,000 cubic feet of air pressure per

 minute.
-The roof has snow melting ducts to
+The roof had snow melting ducts to

 prevent a collapse.

-However, since its opening the roof has collapsed four times due
+However, the roof has collapsed four times due

 to heavy snow, the most recent in December 2010.
 This caused the Vikings/Giants